 Insulating your water tank and pipes is another way to maintain your water heater and save energy in the process.
 More energy than expected is lost through the tank and piping of your water heater.
 To prevent your water heater from becoming inefficient, it helps to have the pipes and tank insulated.

 This prevents heat from being lost as the water that has just been heated moves from the appliance to where it is needed.
 Insulating your water heater’s pipes and tank is a relatively simple task.
 All you need are insulation blankets, which can significantly help save energy.
 If you are not sure how to exactly go about it, you can contact your local plumber.

 4. Set Your Water Heater at 120 Degrees Fahrenheit

 This is the optimal temperature for your water heater.
 Given that many water heaters come from the factory set at 140 degrees Fahrenheit, you will be doing your appliance a great favor when you set it to heat water up to 120 degrees Fahrenheit instead.

 This temperature is not just sanitary and comfortable, but it also prevents your water heater from overworking, and that helps extend its lifespan.
 Another important thing to note is that setting your water heater at 120 degrees Fahrenheit helps to save energy by cutting short the time needed to heat water.

 To sum up, water heater manufacturers always encourage homeowners to maintain their water heaters.
 That both extends the lifespan of the equipment and increases its efficiency.
 Energy and hard-earned dollars are saved when efficiency is increased.
-Call us at Freedom Flow in Clifton Township, PA today to help you maintain your water heater and save energy.
+Call us at Freedom Flow in Scranton, PA today to help you maintain your water heater and save energy.